 BY PASTOR T. O. BANSO

-As we saw in that passage, the word that was sown in the heart that was overcrowded with the cares of life, the lure of wealth, and the desire for nice things.
+As we saw in that passage, the word that was sown in the heart was overcrowded with the cares of life, the lure of wealth, and the desire for nice things.
 Consequently, it did not produce any crop because the word was choked up.
 An overcrowded life will make you unfruitful.

 There are people like this today whose lives are overcrowded with avoidable activities and concerns.
 Their diaries are fully booked with little or no breathing space.
 And that is one of the reasons they’re living an unproductive or unfruitful life.

 If this is how your life is, you need to do a sincere audit and identify those things that have congested your life – they may even be very obvious to you already – and get rid of them.
-You need to decongest your life spiritually, emotionally, physically, etc. to create space for God to fill you, to create time for you to invest on the needful and not be pre-occupied with the irrelevant.
+You need to decongest your life spiritually, emotionally, physically, etc. to create space for God to fill you, to create time for you to invest in the needful and not be pre-occupied with the irrelevant.
 Some people even think, erroneously, that to be spiritual means to crowd their lives with religious activities.
 No. These activities could actually lead to congestion, making their lives unfruitful.

 You need to get rid of anything – memory, feeling, relationship, meeting, programme, etc. that is not useful or helpful, especially in the realization of your God-ordained destiny.

-1.Worries of life.
-Jesus Christ taught us not to worry because worry shows lack of faith in God, and worry can’t change anything.
-Jesus said when we worry we are like the pagans (Matt 6:25-34).
+1. The cares of this world.
+This is rendered in New Living Translation as the worries of this life.
+Jesus Christ taught us not to worry because worry shows a lack of faith in God, and worry can’t change anything.
+Jesus said when we worry we are like the pagans (Matthew 6:25-34).

 How many people today have stopped going to church or forsaken God because they’ve found some new friends that they thought would make them rich or some new business ventures that would fetch them millions!
 Instead of the living God, they’ve embraced idols – not necessarily graven images but modern idols of wealth, power, fame, etc. How easily the devil deceives people!
-But years down the line, most of them would come back empty handed; they would not have anything to show for forsaking God.
-“O LORD, the hope of Israel, all who forsake You shall be ashamed” (Jer 17:13 NKJV).
+But years down the line, most of them would come back empty-handed; they would not have anything to show for forsaking God.
+“O LORD, the hope of Israel, all who forsake You shall be ashamed” (Jeremiah 17:13 NKJV).